On this page:

 How do I read this chart?

-For each occupational group, 25% of people working in jobs in that group are paid below the coloured box and 25% are paid above.
-50% of people are paid within the box - the line inside the coloured box is the median of what people are paid – so 50% are paid more than this and 50% are paid less.
+For each occupational group, 25% of people working in jobs in that group are paid at or below the coloured box and 25% are paid at or above.
+50% of people are paid within the box - the line inside the coloured box is the median of what people are paid – so 50% are paid this or less.

 Yes.
 It’s clear that there are both gender and ethnic pay inequalities across and within the occupations PSA members work in.
 In MyPay, you can dig into the gender and ethnic pay differences within jobs using the “gender” and “ethnicity” tabs.